DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 provide a defined **RSE role**.
 Limited-term positions are, at least currently within the main German academic system, often effectively the end of their career path, sometimes even a dead end.
-The challenge here is the lack of available permanent positions within the non-professorial academic faculty (“Mittelbau”) in Germany, as well as the already mentioned lack of recognition for efforts concerning research software for faculty appointments within domain sciences.
+The challenge here is the general lack of available permanent positions within the non-professorial academic faculty (“Mittelbau”) in Germany, compounded by a lack of access to these few permanent positions for research software engineers due to the already mentioned lack of recognition for efforts concerning research software for faculty appointments within domain sciences.